yusukeshib/cpuinfo/README.md

-# cpumeter.app for Mac OSX
+# cpumeter menuber app for mac.

 This application is stationed in Menu bar showing cpu usage with visual bar or text percentage.